 Any Advice For Other Ladies Who Have Or Had Breast Cancer?

 Be kind to yourself.
 It is not your fault that you got breast cancer.
 Everyone is different but I was keen to be as open as possible with those who wanted to know what was happening to me.
-One last advice would be to try to stay as fit and active as possible, it helps your body recover and adapt.
+One last advice would be to try to stay as fit and active if you can, it helps your body recover and adapt.